markoux/hackathonFlutter/README.md

 ## Tutorials

-The tutorials are mainly sorted, according to the user's self evaluated developer level.
+The tutorials are mainly sorted, according to the user's self evaluated developer level, "Easy", "Medium", or "Hard".

 ## Configurations

-The configurations menu spotted on TODO location, allow the user to, guess what... optimize the application's functionality, according to his preferences.
+The configurations menu spotted on top left of the screen, allows the user to optimize the application's functionality, according to user's preferences.

 ### Select Sources